-Agricultural financial conditions were very strong during the first quarter, especially for soybean and dairy producers and North Dakota farmers overall, according to the Minneapolis Fed’s first-quarter agricultural credit conditions survey.
+Agricultural financial conditions were very strong during the first quarter, especially for soybean and dairy producers and North Dakota farmers overall, according to the Federal Reserve Bank of Minneapolis' first-quarter agricultural credit conditions survey of lenders.
 Most indicators for growth in the agricultural sector improved, including loan repayment and farm income.
 Prices for many district agricultural products increased in the first quarter, highlighted by record milk prices and soybean prices of over $10 per bushel, leading some farmers to plant more soybean acres and dairy producers to expand.
 Lenders expect an increase in farm income and a growing demand for loans in the second quarter.
-However, drought remains a problem across most of the district.
+However, drought remains a concern across most of the district.

 Loan repayments and renewals

-Increased profits led agricultural producers to pay back loans and reduce their need to extend loans.
+- Increased profits led agricultural producers to pay back loans and reduce their need to extend loans.
 A third of lenders noted an increased rate of loan repayment, while only 5 percent reported a decrease.
-Regarding demands for loan renewals or extensions, nearly a quarter of surveyed bankers indicated lower activity and two-thirds reported no change.
+Nearly a quarter of surveyed bankers indicated lower demands for loan renewals or extensions, and two-thirds reported no change.

 Demand for loans, required collateral

 - Loan demand was steady through the first quarter as 61 percent of lenders reported no change, 21 percent indicated lower demand and 18 percent, an increase.

 - Collateral requirements were also steady; only 5 percent of lenders revealed an increase and none reported a decrease.

 - Interest rates were mixed during the first quarter.
 Rates for all types of fixed-rate loans dropped about 10 basis points from the fourth quarter.
 However, rates for variable-rate loans increased about 20 basis points.
 All lenders indicated sufficient availability of funds to lend.